mattlaver/blog.laver.io/_posts/2017-04-13-jekyll-part-1-create.markdown

  # Jekyll

-I installed Jekyll up on both a Windows PC and my Macbook Air (MBA).
-The Windows install and setup was very simple but I wanted to use my MBA as my main machine for blogging as it's so portable.
+I installed Jekyll on both a Windows and my macOS.
+The Windows install and setup was very simple but I wanted to use my Macbook Air (MBA) as my main machine for blogging as it's so portable.
 Setting Jekyll up on a MBA is a little more involved and requires jumping through a few more hoops.

 ## Install Ruby (attempt 1)

-It turns out that OS X already has Ruby installed and the general wisdom is to not mess with this installation and use a Ruby environment manager for developing with Ruby on OS X.
+macOS already has Ruby installed but the general wisdom is to not mess with this installation and use a Ruby environment manager when writing Ruby on OS X.

 ## Install rbenv